Paul Hillegonds

 Paul C. Hillegonds (born March 4, 1949) was a Republican member of the Michigan House of Representatives.
 He served as co-speaker with Democrat Curtis Hertel from 1993 until 1994.

 Hillegonds received his bachelor's degree from the University of Michigan and a law degree from Thomas M. Cooley Law School.

 Hillegonds was first elected to the state house in 1978, beginning his service in 1979.
 He previously had been a legislative aid and campaign chairman for U.S. Representative Philip Ruppe.
 He was the leader of the Republicans in the house beginning in 1987.
 He served as speaker of the house from 1995-1996, after having been co-speaker for one term.

 In 1997 Hillegonds left the legislature to become president of Detroit Renaissance.
 He remained in this position for nine years.
 In 2006 he was a co-leader of One United Michigan the main group opposed to the end of affirmative action on the ballot at the time.

+From 2002 to 2004, Hillegonds served as a member of the Wayne State University board of governors.

 Hillegonds now works as the director of government relations for DTE Energy.

 In early 2013 Hillegonds was appointed director of the newly formed Southeast Michigan Regional Transit Authority.